-The Tin Can API (sometimes known as the Experience API) is a brand new specification for learning technology that makes it possible to collect data about the wide range of experiences a person has (online and offline).
+The Experience API (or xAPI) is a new specification for learning technology that makes it possible to collect data about the wide range of experiences a person has (online and offline).
 This API captures data in a consistent format about a person or group’s activities from many technologies.
-Very different systems are able to securely communicate by capturing and sharing this stream of activities using Tin Can’s simple vocabulary.
+Very different systems are able to securely communicate by capturing and sharing this stream of activities using xAPI’s simple vocabulary.

-Previous specifications were difficult and had limitations (see Tin Can vs SCORM), but the Tin Can API is simple and flexible.
+Previous specifications were difficult and had limitations (see xAPI vs SCORM), but the Experience API is simple and flexible.
 It lifts many of the older restrictions.
-Mobile learning, simulations, virtual worlds, serious games, real-world activities, experiential learning, social learning, offline learning, and collaborative learning are just some of the things that can now be recognized and communicated well with the Tin Can API.
+Mobile learning, simulations, virtual worlds, serious games, real-world activities, experiential learning, social learning, offline learning, and collaborative learning are just some of the things that can now be recognized and communicated well with the Experience API.

 ADL, the keepers of SCORM, issued a BAA asking for ideas for the next generation of SCORM.
 We applied, and they asked us to research what the next-generation e-learning specification could/should look like.
 We then began gathering information about what the next evolution in the e-learning specification world should be in five main buckets:

-We called this process Project Tin Can because it was meant to be a two-way conversation between us and the e-learning industry.
-It’s only fitting that the solution be named the Tin Can API – an elegant solution for letting learning systems communicate with one another.
-Check out a much more detailed explanation of Project Tin Can.
+We called this process Project xAPI because it was meant to be a two-way conversation between us and the e-learning industry.
+It’s only fitting that the solution be named the Experience API – an elegant solution for letting learning systems communicate with one another.
+Check out a much more detailed explanation of Project xAPI.

 We are helping people solve hard problems and working with the community to make the standard the best that it can be.
 Our minds are being blown daily, and we like it.
 We welcome the opportunity to make this better with you.
-If you have a question about Tin Can, we can help.
+If you have a question about xAPI, we can help.

 Want to find out more about xAPI?
 Use the links below to dig deeper…

 Or are you ready to move on and find out why you should adopt?